 Franz Kafka Letters From A Doll

 It is said that one year before his death, Franz Kafka was walking in Steglitz Park, in Berlin.
 This is his walk every day, but today there was a different change when he found a little girl crying heartbroken.
 She lost her doll.

-See Also Whe Words 5 Letters
+See Also Words With Oer In Them 5 Letters

+Franz Kafka Letters From A Doll